barryclark/jekyll-now/_posts/2020-03-31-immutability-in-cpp-part-2.md

 layout: post
 tags: functional-programming immutability c++11
 #categories: []
-date: 2020-03-08
+date: 2020-03-31
 #excerpt: ''
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'Immutability in C++: Immutable Interfaces'
+title: 'Immutability in C++ (2/2): Immutability through Interfaces'
-#comments_id: 2
+comments_id: 4
 ---
 In the last article we looked at creating immutable objects in C++ using immutable member variables.
-Here we will look at immutable interfaces that let us take advantage of move semantics.
+Here we will look at immutability through interfaces that let us take advantage of move semantics.

 # Immutable interfaces
 Assume we had a movable data structure inside our game state class.
 Maybe we replaced the array with a `std::vector` to set the number of players dynamically.
 Now that we have a `std::vector` instead of an array, we could take advantage of move semantics.
 As explained at the end of the previous article that means that we cannot make this data member `const` because that prevents us from moving from it.
-So we have to take a different approach and make the interface immutable instead of the member variable itself:
+So we have to take a different approach and implement an interface that provides immutability to an outside user of the class:

 ```c++
 class game_state